A record of ordinary moments, kept on purpose.

 Begin with the Quiet LettersThere is a particular quality to the silence at five in the morning.
 The house holds its breath.
 The kettle takes its time.
 I have come to believe this hour belongs to no one in particular — which is exactly why I've claimed it as my own.

-"The ordinary moments are the ones worth keeping."
+"The ordinary moments are the ones worth keeping."— The Quiet Ledger

 Making a house feel like home